0xheycat/Testnet-validator/massa/Readme.md

 * change `ADDRESS` and `DISCORD_ID` with your own ID (example `node_testnet_rewards_program_ownership_proof A1J9dqvxxxx 998476373xxxx` ) To find your Discord ID you can following this step
 ![Screenshot_9](https://user-images.githubusercontent.com/81378817/178303191-5074221e-7f90-4934-960a-48a0f1873e75.jpg)
-* After you got your address and discord ID, you can Register testnet registration
+* After you got your address and discord ID, you can Register testnet registration Reward
 ```bash
 node_testnet_rewards_program_ownership_proof ADDRESS DISCORD_ID
 ```